poissonconsulting/extras/README.md

 <!-- badges: end -->

 `extras` provides helper functions for Bayesian analyses.

-In particular in provides functions to summarise MCMC samples and R translations of `BUGS` (and `JAGS`) functions.
+In particular it provides functions to numericise R objects and summarise MCMC samples as well as R translations of `BUGS` (and `JAGS`) functions.

 ## Installation